kswarrior/ks-vm/README.md

-# KS VM ⚡ Hybrid Virtualization & Monitoring Stack
+# KS VM ⚡ Hybrid Cloud & Container Stack

-KS VM is a professional-grade, hybrid cloud management tool built in Go.
-It offers a unified platform to manage high-performance **KVM/QEMU Virtual Machines** alongside ultra-lightweight **LXC/LXD System Containers**.
+KS VM is a professional-grade, high-performance virtualization and container management platform built in Go.
+It provides a unified, glassmorphic interface to manage the full spectrum of compute: **KVM Virtual Machines**, **LXD System Containers**, and **Docker Application Containers**.

 ![KS VM Dashboard](https://raw.githubusercontent.com/ks-vm/ks-vm/main/screenshots/dashboard.png)

+## 🌟 Why KS VM is the Best?

+In a crowded market of virtualization tools, KS VM stands out as the ultimate "Triple Threat" for systems engineers and developers:

+1.  **Unified Hybrid Architecture:** Stop switching between tools.
+Manage full hardware-isolated VMs (KVM), high-density system containers (LXD), and standardized application microservices (Docker) from a single glassmorphic pane.
+2.  **Deterministic Reliability:** Unlike other wrappers, KS VM utilizes a persistent `meta.json` source-of-truth for every instance.
+Whether you're starting, stopping, or executing code, the system knows exactly how to route the command to the correct provider.
+3.  **Intelligent Execution Fallback:** Never lose access to your VMs.
+If the QEMU Guest Agent fails, KS VM automatically falls back to an advanced **Serial Console Injection** mechanism with automated login, ensuring you always have a shell.
+4.  **Zero-Dependency Portability:** KS VM is compiled into a single binary.
+All frontend assets (HTML/CSS/JS) are embedded via `go:embed`.
+Deploying your cloud control panel is as simple as copying one file.
+5.  **Professional-Grade UX:** Experience ultra-fast, flicker-free updates with our **Optimistic UI** pattern.
+Actions like "Deploy" or "Stop" reflect in the UI instantly while the backend handles the heavy lifting.

 ## 🚀 Key Features

-- **Hybrid Compute Backend:** Simultaneously manage full hardware-virtualized VMs and kernel-isolated LXD containers.
+- **Triple Compute Backend:** Simultaneously manage KVM/QEMU, LXC/LXD, and Docker containers.
-- **Real-Time Observability:** Professional system dashboard featuring **Chart.js** for live CPU, RAM, Disk, and Network monitoring of the host VPS.
-- **Resilient Management:** Automated **Serial Console Fallback** for VM execution when the QEMU Guest Agent is unavailable.
+- **Interactive xterm.js Terminal:** A "real shell" experience inside your browser.
+Supports ANSI colors, command history (Up/Down arrows), local echo, and keyboard shortcuts (Ctrl+C, Backspace).
+- **Modern Glassmorphism UI:** A stunning, high-density dashboard that is fully mobile-responsive.
+Swipe through metrics on your phone or manage clusters on your desktop.
+- **Real-Time Observability:** Professional host monitoring using **Chart.js**.
+Track CPU load averages, RAM distribution, Disk I/O, and Network throughput (RX/TX) in real-time.
-- **Persistent SSH Infrastructure:** Integrated setup for long-running reverse SSH tunnels that survive session termination.
+- **Persistent SSH Infrastructure:** One-click setup for reverse SSH tunnels using custom ports and tokens, designed to survive session timeouts.
-- **Rapid Provisioning:** Instant VM deployment using QCOW2 backing chains and multi-arch OCI/Docker image support for containers.
 - **Gateway Multiplexer:** Built-in TCP gateway for routing external traffic to internal instances using custom headers.

 ## 🛠 Installation